Birth Injury Lawyer | Cerebral Palsy Malpractice Lawsuits

 We are intimately familiar with obstetrics, and what fetal heart rates should indicate a problem, how shoulder dystocia should be managed when a baby gets stuck, when an emergency c-section should be ordered for fetal distress, when cerebral palsy was avoidable, and why babies are referred to head cooling for hypoxic-ischemic encephalopathy or to extracorporeal membrane oxygenation (ECMO) for meconium aspiration.

-If your child has been diagnosed with Cerebral Palsy, Erb’s Palsy, or other serious injuries and you suspect medical malpractice may have been the cause, please contact me using this online form below for a free, no-obligation review and consultation by our experienced nurses, doctors, and attorneys.
-We are based in Philadelphia and focus our law firm’s work on Pennsylvania, New Jersey and Delaware.
+If your child has been diagnosed with Cerebral Palsy, Erb’s Palsy, or other serious injuries and you suspect medical malpractice may have been the cause, please call me at 215-948-2718 or contact me using this online form below for a free, no-obligation review and consultation by our experienced nurses, doctors, and attorneys.
+We are based in Philadelphia and focus our law firm’s work on Pennsylvania and New Jersey.
 For birth injury cases outside of those areas, we partner with other firms to extend our representation nationwide.